 Delta Red is the name of an anti-terrorist, Special Operations Unit belonging to the British Secret Intelligence Service (MI6).
 Cammy becomes a part of Delta Red after she is discovered and 'adopted' by Colonel Keith Wolfman, an instructor for Delta Red pictured on the right (behind Cammy).
 The other members are Commander W. Watson, the unit's enigmatic leader (not pictured), Lita Luwanda, a mêlée weapons expert (long, blonde hair), George Ginzu, a technology expert (short, with spiky blonde hair) and Matthew McCoy, the team's ranged weapons expert (the hulking figure at the back with the cybernetic eye).
-The sixth member, introduced in Nakahira's manga, is Lieutenant Hannah, a co-ordinator and a close friend of Cammy's with whom she shares a love of cats.
-Incidentally, the jelly creature above Ginzu remains a mystery!
+A sixth member, introduced in Nakahira's manga, is Lieutenant Hannah, a co-ordinator and a close friend of Cammy's with whom she shares a love of cats.
+Incidentally, the jelly creature above Ginzu remains a source of mystery.
+Character profiles written for the promotion of Street Fighter V, known as the Shadaloo Combat Research Initiative, did reveal that his name is Oracle though and he is thought to be an alien!
+The same document also revealed that there over 3500 members of Delta Red in total.

 The winners of Capcom's 'Be in the Game' competition are visible in the background of the Cruise Ship Stern stage in Street Fighter IV.
 One of these is Paul Gale, a highly experienced martial artist who recognises the Street Fighter games, Ryu in particular, as playing a significant part in his motivation.
 He was also honoured in issue #7 of Udon's Street Fighter comic as the '#1 Street Fighter Fan'.
 Paul has a large presence online and it's clear from his writing and love of the series that his appearance was well deserved indeed.
 On the left is fellow competition winner James Williams.